Police seek to make arrests after car crashes into East Waco home

 Henderson’s wife and 15-year-old granddaughter were unharmed.
 Police said the vehicle struck a stop sign at J.J.
 Flewellen Road and Faulkner Lane and significantly damaged the Hendersons’ rental home.

-Police soon surrounded the Hendersons' rental home but found the occupants had fled.
+Police soon surrounded the Hendersons’ rental home but found the vehicle’s occupants had fled.

 “I thought there were three people, because I helped at least one get out, but it all happened so fast,” Henderson said.